 Mineral preparations with heavy metals can be classified as hazardous waste.

 Medical waste managers often consider non-RCRA waste as hazardous waste when it contains pharmaceuticals even though this is not legally necessary.
-They are intentionally erring on the side of safety.
-Dangerous drugs with an LD50 less than 50 mg/kg are usually incinerated, as are waste antidepressants, antibiotics, and high blood-pressure medications.
+They are applying the precautionary principle and intentionally erring on the side of safety.
+Dangerous drugs are usually incinerated, as are waste antidepressants, antibiotics, and high blood-pressure medications.
 Waste hormones and endocrine disruptors (from any source) cause concern and are often burned before final disposal.